Higher Derivative Supergravities in Diverse Dimensions: Approaches to construction of higher derivative supergravities

 \item \mbox{\it Noether procedure:} In this approach (see, for example, \cite{VanNieuwenhuizen:1981ae}), if an off-shell formalism exists, there is no need to deform the supersymmetry transformation rules since the supersymmetry algebra closes without the need to impose equations of motion that follow from the total action.
 Thus, the task is to find the partners of the desired higher derivative term that will be supersymmetrized under the fixed off-shell supertransformations.
 If the supertransformations are known only on-shell, life gets much harder since the closure will depend on the equations of motion, and therefore any deformation of the action will require the deformation of the supertransformations as well, and this will go on order by order in suitable expansion parameters.
 The difficulty in this case lies in the fact that there are too many structures one can write down, and their variations under supersymmetry produce an even much larger number of terms.
 This means a large number of variations grouped into a large number of independent structures that need to cancel separately.
 That is why, even four-derivative extensions of supergravity by this approach are rather rare, let alone the eight derivatives and beyond, as we shall review in the following sections.

+The Noether procedure is used in the construction of higher derivative corrections in $11D$, type IIB and heterotic supergravities in $10D$, matter couplings of $N=(1,0), 6D$ supergravity, and $N=1,4,6,8$ supergravities in $3D$.

-\item \mbox{\it Superconformal tensor calculus:} Instead of starting with off-shell supergravities, it turns out to be more convenient to work with off-shell conformal supergravities (and their matter couplings) first, and then fix the dilatation, conformal boost and R-symmetries to obtain off-shell Poincar\'e supergravity possibly coupled to matter.
+\item \mbox{\it Superconformal tensor calculus:} Instead of starting with off-shell supergravities, it turns out to be more convenient to work with off-shell conformal supergravities (and their matter couplings) first, and then fix the dilatation, conformal boost and $R$-symmetries to obtain off-shell Poincar\'e supergravity possibly coupled to matter.
 The convenience is due to the fact that the off-shell conformal supergravity construction is based on the construction of curvatures that follow the structure constants of the underlying superconformal algebra.
 Nonetheless, there is still quite a bit of work to be done because the system is highly reducible to begin with, and in order to achieve maximum irreducibility of the superconformal gauge field configuration, a maximal set of the so-called conventional constraints need to be imposed on the superconformal curvatures.
 Final results emerge from the study of the consequences of these constraints.
 This procedure has been explained in detail in the textbook \cite{Freedman:2012zz}, and summarized in the case of $D=6, N=(1,0)$ in \cite{Bergshoeff:1985mz}, which follows closely the case of $N=2, D=4$ dealt with in detail in \cite{deWit:1984rvr, Lauria:2020rhc}.
+For reader's convenience, we shall outline the procedure for obtaining off-shell $N=1, 4D$ supergravity from the superconformal tensor calculus.

+The superconformal procedure is based on the $SU(2,2|1)$ superalgebra whose commutation rules can be found, for example, in \cite[(16.2)]{Freedman:2012zz}.
+The construction procedure starts with assigning a gauge field to each generator of the superconformal algebra

+Here $M_{ab}$ and $P_a$ are the usual Poincar\'e generators while $D$ is the generator for dilatation, $K_a$ generate special conformal boosts and $T$ is the generator of the chiral $U(1)$ symmetry.
+Furthermore, $Q$ and $S$ are the generators of supersymmetry and special supersymmetry, respectively.
+The linear transformation rules and the curvatures for these gauge fields can be obtained by using the structure constants of the superconformal algebra $f_{IJ}{}^K$, i.e.

+As certain curvatures depend linearly on specific gauge fields, it becomes possible to impose conventional constraints on these curvatures.
+Solving these constraints allows for the determination of the corresponding gauge fields, leading to an irreducible multiplet.
+In the case of four dimensional $N=1$ supersymmetry, the conventional constraints are given by